 Performance and Quality Improvement

-Performance Quality Improvement Statement: At DCCH Center for Children and Families we are committed to provide quality care and services to our clients and their families.
+Performance Quality Improvement Statement: At DCCH Center for Children and Families we are committed to providing quality care and services to our clients and their families.

-Each department within the agency will exercise best practice in carrying out the responsibilities of his/her department.
-To insure that quality standards are being met, performance and target goals will be reviewed on a quarterly basis to comply with best practice standards.
+Each department within the agency will exercise best practices in carrying out the responsibilities of his/her department.
+To ensure that quality standards are being met, performance and target goals will be reviewed on a quarterly basis to comply with best practice standards.

-DCCH Center for Children and Families was the first residential treatment facility in Northern Kentucky to become accredited by Council on Accreditation (COA) in 1990.
+DCCH Center for Children and Families was the first residential treatment facility in Northern Kentucky to become accredited by the Council on Accreditation (COA) in 1990.
 The Cabinet for Children, State of Kentucky now mandates that all private, child-caring agencies be nationally accredited.
-DCCH Center was recertified and is accredited though October 2022.
+DCCH Center was recertified and is accredited through October 2026.
 The process involved a comprehensive review of human resources, financial and risk management, and continuous quality improvement as well as 39 service standards.
-These standards address a full array of child, family and behavioral healthcare issues including residential treatment, therapeutic foster care, and adoption.
+These standards address a full array of child, family, and behavioral healthcare issues including residential treatment, therapeutic foster care, and adoption.
 Link to COA’s website by clicking here.